-Planters can be made out of many materials.
-Pots and planters are manufactured from polypropylene, polyethylene, fiberglass, aluminum, and the list goes on.
-Still, an age-old debate continues – clay pots vs plastic pots.
+Planters and pots are made out of many materials.
+Pots and planters are often manufactured from polypropylene, polyethylene, fiberglass, aluminum, etc. Still, an age-old debate continues – clay pots vs. plastic pots.

 Are Ceramic Pots Better than Plastic Pots?

 Which is better: clay pots or plastic pots?
 Are clay pots better for plants?
 Clay pots have been utilized as planters for centuries.
-Not only are they better for the environment, but have a timeless charm.
+They are better for the environment and have a timeless charm.
 Here are some of the benefits of clay planters:

 - Unrivaled Artistry – Because humanity has been manufacturing clay planters for ages, thousands of styles and colors are available.
 Clay planters are functional pieces of art that tell a story.